-Travelling internationally is expensive enough without having to think about data roaming costs, if you are planning on using data while you travel you can reduce the costs of data roaming quite significantly by switching off automatic updates.
-This will mean that you won’t get Facebook/email/app updates as they happen, instead to can manually update as you wish or update only when you are using WiFi.
+Traveling internationally is expensive enough without having to think about data roaming costs if you are planning on using data while you travel you can reduce the costs of data roaming quite significantly by switching off automatic updates.
+This will mean that you won’t get Facebook/email/app updates as they happen, instead of to can manually update as you wish or update only when you are using WiFi.

 Here is how to turn off automatic updates on iPhones and Android phones…

 How to turn off automatic updates on an iPhone

 Launch the settings app, which should be found on your device’s Home screen.

 Scroll through the options until you find the ITunes & App store icon and tap it.